Minestom/minestom.net/docs/feature/events/implementation.md

 ## Listener handle

-A `ListenerHandle` represents a direct access to an event type listeners, they are stored inside the node and must be retrieved for the listeners to be executed
+A `ListenerHandle` represents direct access to an event type listeners, they are stored inside the node and must be retrieved for the listeners to be executed

 `EventNode#call(Event)` is as simple as retrieving the handle (through a map lookup) and executing `ListenerHandle#call(Event)`.
-As you may have realize, you could completely avoid the map lookup by directly using the handle, hence why `EventNode#getHandle(Class<Event>)` exists!
+As you may have realized, you could completely avoid the map lookup by directly using the handle, hence why `EventNode#getHandle(Class<Event>)` exists!

 Keeping the handle in a field instead of doing map lookups for every event call may also help the JIT to entirely avoid the event object allocation in case where there are no listener.